-The main relays and fuses are located under the front access cover.
+- 1. The main fuse 1, fuse panel 2 and relay panel 3 are located under front access cover. - 2.
 If a fuse is blown, turn off the main switch and install a new fuse of the specified amperage.
-Turn on the main switch.
+Then turn on the switches.
 If the fuse immediately blows again, consult your dealer.
-For relay replacement, consult your dealer.